What is the Labor Market?

 2. Applicant population

 The second component is the applicant population which refers to the people who are applying for a particular job that suits their expertise and skills.
-Recruiters take a look first at the labor market and then look next for individuals who meet the skills and qualifications that are set for a particular job.
-For example, the people who are looking for IT, graphics design, and similar jobs belong to the same applicant population which is targeted by recruiters who are looking for this type of professional.
+Recruiters look first at the labor market and then look next for individuals who meet the skills and qualifications set for a particular job.
+For example, the people looking for IT, graphics design, and similar jobs belong to the same applicant population, which is targeted by recruiters looking for this type of professional.

 3. Applicant pool

 The third component is the applicant pool, which is the actual number of people who initially signified their interest in applying for a particular job by sending in their resume.
 It may very well be considered the first part of the selection process where the recruitment department of a specific organization receives applications and screens them to determine who advances to the next round of screening.

 4. Individuals selected